cupo365/aad-app-registration-credential-checker/README.md

 ## List of functionalities

-- Periodically send an overview of expiring Azure App Registration credentials
+- Periodically send an overview of expiring Azure App Registration credentials within a configured tenant
   ![Expiring credentials overview](resources/expiring-credentials-overview.png "Expiring credentials overview")
-- Configurable parameters:
+- Configurable parameters (single tenant):
   | Parameter                                 | Type    | Description                                                                                                                                                                                           | Example                           |
   | ----------------------------------------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------- |
   | parCulture                                | string  | The [culture ID](https://blog.muhimbi.com/2009/04/sharepoint-supported-languages-culture.html) of the language the overview should be send in.
 See also: [supported languages](#supported-languages). | 1033 (English)                    |